Kalia2538/ComputerGaming2025/README.md

 * We did not set up interacting with appliances (outside of the scope of the assigned chapters)
 * We did not test the colliders (outside of the scope of the assigned chapters)

-### Project Part 3: Visual Effects (Ch 11, 12, & 13)
-* Simulation of liquid/fluid effects for pouring coffee
-* Steam and smoke effects when brewing coffee
-* Apply shados and lighting to cafe and kitchen scenes
-* Use light probes for accurate lighting in cafe and kitchen scenes
-* Use high dynamic range (HDR) to cafe and kitchen scenes
-* Scene transition and realistic lighting changes when transitioning between scenes